jwtd/grunt-jira-actions/README.md

       options: {
         issue_type_id: 7,         // 7 = Story
         issue_state: 2,           // 1 = Open, 2 = Closed
-        summary: "Summary of my issue",
+        summary: 'Summary of my issue',
         description: 'This value is the description of my issue' }
     }